crownedgrouse/preach/README.md

 ## Why ?

-Attacker can try brut force it he know that a payload is always starting the same, or contain always same data at a given position.
+Attacker can try brut force if he know that a payload is always starting the same, or contain always same data at a given position.
 With `preach`, attacker cannot know if the payload changed, or key changed, or both.
 Some bytes can be encoded up to 233 different way on three bytes.